 Current Students --Graduation

-A. Students wishing to graduate must file the Application for Award of Master's Degree by the appropriate deadline posted on our Current Students Page.
-Students may only apply for graduation once they have advanced to candidacy, and the two forms (candidacy form and graduation form) should not be confused.
+A. Students wishing to graduate must apply through their MySJSU account by the appropriate deadline posted on our Current Students Page.
+Students may only apply for graduation once they have advanced to candidacy and received a MySJSU message with instructions on how to apply online.